![]() |

 Definitely recommended.

-Note that links given are to paperback editions of this book, although it's still available for the Kindle too.
-There are other Lenten guides by the same author featuring different books of the Bible.
+Note that the link given is to a paperback edition of this book, although it's still available for the Kindle too (but not on special offer).
+There are other Lenten guides by the same author available too, featuring different books of the Bible.

 Review copyright Sue's Book Reviews, April 30th 2011